aparnaullas97/grn-benchmark/src/diffcorr/README.md

 - `lfdr (difference)`: Shows the significance of the difference between the correlations of Molecule X and Molecule Y under the two conditions.

 <!-- DOWNSTREAM ANALYSIS -->
 ## Downstream Analysis on the Transcriptome Data set
-### About the dataset
-We use data sets from leaf and flower samples from AtGenExpress development [59].
-(NCBI Gene Expression Omnibus (GEO) [60] Accession: GSE5630 and GSE5632, respectively).
-To download the data sets, we accessed the NCBI GEO database via the GEOquery package [61].
-NCBI GEO is a public repository for a wide range of high-throughput data such as transcriptome data sets [60].
+The downstream analysis was performed on the datasets from leaf and flower samples from the AtGenExpress development (Accession: GSE5630 and GSE5632, respectively).
+The dataset was downloaded using the GEOquery package.
 It includes microarray-based experiments measuring mRNA, genomic DNA, and protein abundance, as well as nonarray techniques such as NGS data, serial analysis of gene expression (SAGE), and mass spectrometry proteomic data.

-### About the dataset
+The following steps were performed fro the analysis via R code
+1. Normalised all CEL files using justRMA
+2. Removed control probes
+3. Applied filter fuction to reduce dimensionality
+4. Identified common probe sets between the two data sets
+5. Correlation using Spearman Rank
+6. Constructed co-expression network using the igraph package
+7. Graph Clustering

-We detected 34 modules (or communities) in the co-expression networks with GSE5632 (flower samples) and 28 modules in the co-expression networks with GSE5630 (leaf samples).
+A total of 34 modules in the co-expression networks with GSE5632 (flower samples) and 28 modules in the co-expression networks with GSE5630 (leaf samples) were detected.
 We focus on subnetworks in the top three clusters of the graph clustering results.
 To assess cluster fidelity, Gene Ontology (GO) term en- richment analyses were performed.

+### Enrichment Analysis
-Enrichment analysis can be combined with pathway analysis to evaluate whether a particular molecular group is significantly over- or underrepresented.
-Here, we use the GOstats package [75] to perform GO term enrichment analysis of the detected co-expression modules (Figure 1.5).
+Used the GOstats package to perform GO term enrichment analysis of the detected co-expression modules and to evaluate whether a particular molecular group is significantly over- or underrepresented

-The predominant function in the biological process within the three modules was assessed.
-Mod- ule# 1 using flower samples (GSE5632) was involved in “nucleosome assembly” within the “Biological Process” domain.
-Modules 2 and 3 were related to “cell pro- liferation” and “RNA methylation,” respectively
+Assessed the predominant function in the biological process within the three modules

+Module 1 using flower samples (GSE5632) was involved in “nucleosome assembly” within the “Biological Process” domain.
+Modules 2 and 3 were related to “cell proliferation” and “RNA methylation,” respectively

 <img src="https://github.com/aparnaullas97/grn-benchmark/blob/main/src/diffcorr/ImageResouces/GO.png" width="500" >
 <figcaption><i><b>Figure 1.6 </b>HTML report of Gene Ontology (GO) enrichment analysis.
 Results of network Module 1 by GO enrichment analysis (filename: res_mod1.html).
 GO biological process on- tology terms are listed in order of predominance in the cluster module.</i></figcaption>